wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: There's a great point.
 I'll grant @reviewer2 that CP is a *very non-standard* pi-calculus at best, and that most of its syntax is just a trick.
 HCP significantly improves the situation, and I believe I can prove that HCP is a truncation of BV which admits a mostly standard process calculus.

-- [ ] @wenkokke weaken the claims regarding the correspondence with linear logic.
+- [x] @wenkokke weaken the claims regarding the correspondence with linear logic.

 The benefits of GV are that they have a compositional approach to deadlock freedom.
 The downside is that such approaches aren't tremendously expressive.
 Therefore, we here relax it to a non-compositional approach which is vastly more expressive.

+@wenkokke: I feel confident claiming that piDILL corresponds to DILL and CP corresponds to CLL, since in both cases they're essentially the same system.
+However, I think we should avoid explicitly mentioning that they're really truly process calculi.

 > I would say rather that CP has the saving grace that it is connected to GV, which exposes more clearly the linear functions inhabiting session types.
 There is a long history of linear functions inhabiting linear logic formulas, e.g., the thesis of Lafont that is not mentioned.

 @wenkokke: I'm not sure what @reviewer2 is getting in dragging Yves' Ph.D. thesis into this discussion.
 From what I can assess, their point is that CP isn't process calculus, but rather linear functions, so you should describe them as such.
 However, they describe a correspondence between process calculus and BV below, and I think it would be fair to say that they would accept such a calculus as a process calculus.
 Therefore, I think it's fair for us to position CP as aspiring towards that better calculus?
 However, I'm uncertain how to incorporate this into the paper.

 @elektra85: we could add this to the discussion/conclusion section at the end of the paper.

+@wenkokke: Yeah, but what do we say?

 ## Following PC discussion